-Biometric information is a recent type of sensitive data that is protected under the CCPA and New York SHIELD Act.
-Biometrics are physical and behavioral characteristics that can be used to digitally identify a person to grant access to systems, programs or devices.
-Some of the most commonly used forms of biometric data include fingerprints, facial recognition, retina scans and voice recognition.
+Biometric information is a recent type of sensitive data that is protected under the CPRA and New York SHIELD Act.
+Biometrics are physical and behavioral characteristics that can be used to digitally identify a person to grant access to systems, programs, or devices.
+Some of the most commonly used forms of biometric data include fingerprints, facial recognition, retina scans, and voice recognition.

 Biometrics are quickly becoming more common among business offices.
-A recent study on biometrics in the workplace found that 62 percent of organizations use biometric authentication in some form, and Gartner predicts that by 2022, 40 percent of global midsize to enterprise organizations will adopt biometric SaaS authentication.
+A recent study on biometrics in the workplace found that 62 percent of organizations use biometric authentication in some form, and global spending on identity and access management (IAM) solutions is expected to rise from $16 billion in 2022 to $26 billion by 2027.
 A couple of typical instances where you may see biometrics in the workplace are fingerprint scans to access laptops, entrance requests for restricted areas of a building, or for clocking in and out on time clocks.

 Where can sensitive data be found?

-Other areas where sensitive data can be found include online databases, local network servers and physical devices.
-These devices include USB drives, laptops and desktops, smartphones and desktop phones.
-If your employees regularly travel in and out of the office or work remotely with devices or files that may contain sensitive data, it is important to be aware of this and create a “culture of security” by properly training and giving security guidance to employees.
+Other areas where sensitive data can be found include online databases, local network servers, and physical devices.
+These devices include USB drives, laptops and desktops, smartphones, and desktop phones.
+If your employees regularly travel outside of the office or work remotely with devices or files that may contain sensitive data, it is important to be aware of this and create a “culture of security” by properly training and giving security guidance to employees.

 Understanding the differences between these types of data, and the overwhelming amount of unstructured data that is out there, is fundamental to fully appreciating the sensitive data discovery process, and finding the best data discovery tools to help your organization.